dfelinto/blender-manual/manual/compositing/types/converter/combine_separate.rst

 In compositing and texture context each node supports the Alpha channel.
 In the texture context only RGB color space is available.
-In the shading context of Cycles combine and separate nodes are added for HSV and vectors (XYZ).
+In the shading context of Cycles and Eevee, a combine and separate node is added for HSV.

 The Combine nodes can also be used to input single color values.
 For RGBA and HSVA color spaces it is recommended to use the :doc:`/compositing/types/input/rgb`.